RosettaCommons/demos/public/homology_modeling_with_end_extension/README.md

     world applications, we suggest making many more, perhaps 10000 model structures, dependent on the length of the extension.

 5. Evaluate the models via clustering.
-Refer to the [[clustering|public/clustering/readme]] demo for more information.
+Refer to the [[clustering demo|public/clustering/readme]] for more information.